File system root folder for packages is the UNC path used as a content location in SCCM.

 Logon requirement type can be used to define installation behavior to be depended on an user being logged on or not.
 The default mechanism for 3rd party applications in CSM for SCCM is to always install.
 The setting can be used to override the default mechanism.

 Superseeding can be set all previous versions / all active previous versions / only previous versions / none.
+Default setting "all active previous version" will supersede only the previous version that are active in SCCM

 Superseed version exclude can be used to leave out specific version.
 Version number can be input here but also regular expressions can be used to match multiple versions.

-Clear previous version has 5 options:
+Clean previous version has 5 options:

-- Remove deployments, supersedencies when latest available.
+- Remove deployments, supersedences when latest available.

-- Remove deployments, supersedencies when latest required.
+- Remove deployments, supersedences when latest required.

 Install process detection (Install Behavior) can be used to check if related processes are in use while trying to install an application.
 Add the executable name and display name to use the feature.
 The feature functions differently depending on what kind of deployment is in use.